mmeka/npm/README.md

 https://www.npmjs.com has all the modules
 Lodash (for arrays sorting and looping; setting timeouts and delays) Gulp (for minification of JavaScript files; compiling Sass files)

+# Starting application
+1) Using Node
+  "main": "index.js",
+   "scripts": {
+     "start": "node index.js"
+   }

+   File name can be index.js or app.js or anything else.
+Just mention in both places

+   > npm start
+   OR
+   > npm run start

+2) Using Node live-server
+  "main": "index.js",
+   "scripts": {
+     "start": "node index.js",
+     "server" :"live-server"
+   }

+   File name can be index.js or app.js or anything else.
+Just mention in both places

+   > npm run server

+# Live server examples
+1) Nodemon (continuously look for any changes in the JS files; restarts the Node server when required; global installation;
+To run, use command "nodemon" from any of the Node project.
+This is good for Express, Web server)
+2) Install live-server plug-in under Microsoft Visual Studio Code.
+Use the Live-Server icon on the status bar of the editor.
+3) Install live-server
+npm install live-server -g (loads up localhost with index.html)

 # Importing modules
 const _ = require('lodash')  (Here, underscore is converntional for Lodash)